opmerking/bach-gen/README.md

 ## Model optimization

 After completing the assignment, the model was optimized with the following changes:
 - Reworked end-of-sequence (EOS) and padding handling.
-EOS completion below measures the percentage of generated chorales that produce an EOS token before reaching the generation length limit.
-- Adjusted hyperparameters: more epochs, adjusted dropout, decay, scheduler option.
+- Adjusted hyperparameters: more epochs, adjusted dropout and weight decay, and a scheduler option.
 - Context window increased from 4 to 16 bars.
 Stride changed from 50% to 25%.
 - Random transpositions for extra training data.
 - Added optional auxiliary penalties for voice crossings and fifth/octave interval violations.
-- Now generates 200 chorales for more accurate evaluation.
+- Increased the evaluation sample to 200 generated chorales per model.

 These changes were implemented in the third notebook `3_optimization.ipynb`.
 Two models were trained with this notebook: a baseline and a version with auxiliary penalties for voice crossings and fifth/octave interval violations.
 Both configurations were run for 400 epochs.